qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_with_firmware.rst

      - firmware release tag
      - r1.0_00090.0

-The following tables describe the firmware distributions you can download according to the need and entitlements:
+The following tables describe the firmware distributions that you can download:

 .. _build_mapping_access_levels: